 CETA is a complex law with many components.
-Rulemaking is ongoing and is currently scheduled to continue into 2022.
-The District will continue to closely follow the rulemaking process and that process will likely inform the District's understanding and future assessment of how CETA's requirements will impact the District's resource planning.
+Rulemaking is still ongoing and is currently expected to continue into late 2022.
+The District will continue to closely follow the rulemaking process and that process will inform the District's understanding and future assessment of how CETA's requirements will impact the District's resource planning.